 - Transfer to a wire rack to cool.

-So thinking about Broccoli & Cheddar Puffs ...
+So thinking about Broccoli and Cheddar Power Puffs ...

 Broccoli is a good source of fibre as well as a range of vitamins and minerals, such as Vitamin C and K, folate and potassium.

-Cheddar cheese can be high in saturated fats and salt.
+Cheddar Cheese is a good source of calcium and protein, but it is also high in saturated fats and salt.
 Use small amounts of mature cheese (it tastes stronger so you need less of it!) and choose low fat options where possible.

 per 84g serving